sarahperez/HabbitRabbit/Sprint3.md

 # List backend unit tests

 # Show updated documentation for your backend API
-all of this infromation can also be found in our backend.README
+all of this infromation can also be found in our README.md in our backend folder

 # Project Set Up: Go + SQLITE